StackVista/stackstate-docs/develop/reference/scripting/script-apis/telemetry.md

 ```

 {% hint style="warning" %}
-As of yet telemetry queries only support metric queries.
+As of yet, telemetry queries only support metric queries.
 If you need event queries please enter a feature request at [support.stackstate.com](https://support.stackstate.com)
 {% endhint %}

 **Args:**